 “When that ball would come outta my hands, and it would just be the perfect pace, with the perfect amount of rotation, with the perfect rotation, it was euphoric.
 And I would just go, I want to do that again.
 How do I do that again?
 And I would just work on it,” he added.

-We thought he was about to go full Mark Kerr in the Smashing Machine and call the perfect spiral “orgasmic,” but we’re glad he stopped short there.
+We thought he was about to go full Mark Kerr in the Smashing Machine and call the perfect spiral ‘orgasmic.”
+But we’re glad he stopped short there.

 Brady threw fewer perfect passes than you’d think

 “I’d say, out of 700 throws, maybe 20 of them did exactly what I wanted to,” revealed Brady.
 “I would say 20, where I was like, ‘You know what, that was exactly how I wanted that ball to come out.’
 My misses were still pretty good!
 Because I was really focused on those 20.
-If I was aiming right for your nose and I hit your right ear, you may not know that, but I knew where I was throwing it.”
+If I were aiming right for your nose and I hit your right ear, you may not know that, but I knew where I was throwing it.”

 “It was a sickness… If I was aiming right for your nose and I hit your right ear you may not know that, but I knew” –@TomBrady pic.twitter.com/SBAACGrdwu